Jacksons Employment Law & HR Services

-We act for businesses of all sizes, from start-ups through to SMEs as well as for larger limited companies and PLCs, yet always aim to provide a personal service which is tailored to our clients’ needs.
-That is why our range of services is aimed at providing your business with the highest quality legal advice, but in a way which works best for you.
+We act for businesses of all sizes, from start-ups through to SMEs as well as for larger limited companies and PLCs, yet always aim to provide a personal service that is tailored to our client’s needs.
+That is why our range of services is aimed at providing your business with the highest quality legal advice, but in a way that works best for you.

 Please click on the links below for further information:

-As UK Employment Law continues to evolve, there is only likely to be greater scrutiny of employers’ decisions, policies and processes.
+As UK Employment Law continues to evolve, there is only likely to be greater scrutiny of employers’ decisions, policies, and processes.
 A one-size-fits-all approach to Employment Law and HR advice simply will not work.
-Instead, the Employment Team at Jacksons Law Firm take a practical and flexible approach, providing businesses with options on how to access our legal advice and HR support.
+Instead, the Employment Team at Jacksons Law Firm takes a practical and flexible approach, providing businesses with options on how to access our legal advice and HR support.

 The key is understanding our clients’ businesses

-For some clients we are available to provide advice as and when necessary, for others our role involves acting as a virtual HR manager.
-Larger organisations tend to have internal HR resources, however, they also find that complex issues arise more frequently – for these clients we provide support to their HR team and commercial insight for strategic decision-making.
+For some clients, we are available to provide advice as and when necessary, for others our role involves acting as a virtual HR manager.
+Larger organizations tend to have internal HR resources, however, they also find that complex issues arise more frequently – for these clients we provide support to their HR team and commercial insight for strategic decision-making.